 In 1880s Hawaii, a “giant insect” was eaten to extinction.
 No photographs and specimens remain, but the beast was probably a katydid, so it might have looked something like this:

-This happened in a bygone era when passenger pigeons, sea cows and dodos where also eaten.
+This happened in an era when passenger pigeons, sea cows and dodos where also eaten.
 Sadly, these animals no longer exist anywhere on our planet.
 Sadly, this attitude towards eating animals still exists.

-Some Asian consumers (and their suppliers) are chasing pangolins, bluefin tuna and fin whales towards extinction.
-Some people hunt endangered African elephants, chimpanzees and gorillas for bushmeat.
-Canada’s threatened caribou populations are overhunted, with local populations at risk of disappearing forever.
+Some consumers (and their suppliers) are chasing pangolins, bluefin tuna and fin whales towards extinction.
+Some people still hunt endangered elephants, chimpanzees and gorillas for bushmeat.

 A huge pull factor for many of these consumers are the range of environmental benefits that come with eating insects.
 Insects are remarkably efficient at converting feed into edible weight.
 They also don’t require pastures, which means less deforestation, soil erosion and habitat clearance.
 Insects also demand drastically less water, and are not fussy about what you feed them.